ifquant/screensht/README.md

 		screensht -k ./
 		screensht -k ~/screenshots

+* ### -n, --form-filename

+	The filename that the screenshot is going to be uploaded with, can be used to get unusual file extensions.
+These may not work on some hosts.

+	###### Default: `screensht.jpg`

+		screensht -n example.cool

 ## Compatibility Mode

 If you don't have a composite manager installed, you won't be able to use some features such as colors and the selection might glitch out once in a while.
 To combat that, install one of [these](https://wiki.archlinux.org/index.php/Xorg#Composite).